 Make sure you enclose a personal statement with your application.
 This should be between 300 and 400 words in length, and cover:

-We would typically expect you to have achieved the equivalent of an upper second-class undergraduate degree, such as:
+If you're an international student, we would typically expect you to have achieved the equivalent of an upper second-class undergraduate degree, such as:

 If your native language is not English, you may need a qualification to demonstrate your fluency.
 We accept the following English language tests: